tuist/XcodeProj/README.md

 ### Considerations
 - Objects references are used to define dependencies between objects.
 In the future we might rather use objects references instead of the unique identifier.
 - The write doesn't validate the structure of the project.
-It's up to the developer to validate the changes that have been done using `xcodeproj`.
+It's up to the developer to validate the changes that have been done using `xcproj`.
-- New versions of Xcode might introduce new models or property that are not supported by `xcodeproj`.
-If you find any, don't hesitate to [open an issue](https://github.com/swift-xcode/xcodeproj/issues/new) on the repository.
+- New versions of Xcode might introduce new models or property that are not supported by `xcproj`.
+If you find any, don't hesitate to [open an issue](https://github.com/swift-xcode/xcproj/issues/new) on the repository.

 ## Documentation 📄
-You can check out the documentation on the following [link](https://swift-xcode.github.io/xcodeproj/index.html).
+You can check out the documentation on the following [link](https://swift-xcode.github.io/xcproj/index.html).
 The documentation is automatically generated in every release by using [Jazzy](https://github.com/realm/jazzy) from [Realm](https://realm.io).

 ## References 📚